di-ninja/di-ninja/readme.md

 Container will resolve dependency with an instance (or value returned by the function) of the class (or factory) (CJS export or ES6 export default) exported by specified file.
 You can use rules to configure it.
-The behavior of this method differ according to environnement:
+The behavior of this method differ according to environment:
-in all environnement it will rely on preloaded require.context (see [dependencies](#53-dependencies)) wich is the only way to include dependency in webpack (because of static require resolution), for node, if the dependency it's not registred, it will require the specified file and register it.
+in all environment it will rely on preloaded require.context (see [dependencies](#53-dependencies)) wich is the only way to include dependency in webpack (because of static require resolution), for node, if the dependency it's not registred, it will require the specified file and register it.
 ```javascript